dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 You can either just close the Citrix window on your local computer, or you can click the "_Disconnect_" button in the top of the Citrix window.
 See image below.
 Note that no other user can use the VDI until you log back in and use any of the logging out methods listed below that terminates your session.

 <img src="https://github.com/dime-worldbank/dimeanalytics/blob/document-cloud-resources/cloud-resources/virtual-machine-VDI/img/vdi-disconnect.png" width="80%"><!--- Image is read from master branch or use full URL-->

 **Logging out with session terminated.**
 You can either sign out of the VDI or restart the VDI to terminate the session.
 When you sign out the VDI is immediately available for another user, but restarting usually takes 5 min and it can take up to 30 min if there is a pending update.
 We strongly recommend that you restart as often as once per week.
-If you know that no one else will use the machine, you can even do this each time you log out if it is unlikely that someone is waiting to use the VDI.
+You can even do this each time you log out if it is unlikely that someone else is waiting to use this VDI.
 You should restart at least once per month.
 Both for performance reasons,
 but also because ITS will force a restart